ferueda/project-euler/README.md

 # project-euler

 Project Euler solutions in JS https://projecteuler.net/

-Solutions in the repo
+###Solutions in the repo

-1.- Multiples of 3 and 5
+1. Multiples of 3 and 5
-2.- Even Fibonacci numbers
+2. Even Fibonacci numbers